Things to do in Dripping Springs

 It begins with the beer, of course—Jester King has over 60 draft options from spritzy sours to ales brewed with ingredients like honey, grapefruit, and even mesquite beans.
 They use a combination of spontaneous fermentation (like the famous Cantillon brewery I visited in Brussels) and other techniques like refermentation and barreling to craft an endless number of rotating offerings that are uniquely Texas.

 But the beer is just the beginning.
-There’s also cider and wine from Texas and beyond and the fabulous Stanley’s Farmhouse pizza.
+There’s also cider and wine from Texas and beyond and an on-site restaurant serving pizza and other tasty things.
 You can grab a little of everything and spend the afternoon playing games and hanging out at one of the picnic tables.
 Join in on one of the brewery tours or take a tour of the farm, too.

 Try the Texas barbecue at The Salt Lick

 Texas—and the greater Austin area, in particular—is known for its BBQ.
 At the top of the list for many BBQ fans is The Salt Lick in Driftwood.
 We first visited about five years ago after seeing this brisket and pulled pork heaven featured on Top Chef, and we’ve been back numerous times since.
 It never disappoints.

 Fredericksburg doesn’t have a monopoly on amazing wines in the Hill Country.
 The Dripping Springs area has several great wineries to choose from.
 On this trip, we tried out both Duchman Family Winery in Driftwood (2 miles down the road from The Salt Lick) and the Sidecar Tasting Room, an outpost of Bell Springs Winery in the center of Dripping Springs.

 Duchman has been producing Italian wines from all Texas grapes since 2004, making it one of the original Texas wineries in the area.
 Featuring varietals like Montepulciano, Vermentino, and Dolcetto, Duchman Family Winery combines grapes from the Hill Country and the cooler Texas High Plains region to make “food-friendly” fine wine.
 Stop in the winery for tasting but don’t miss the grounds where you can relax under the oak trees with your favorite varietal or check out one of Duchman’s special events like wine dinners or even yoga or painting classes.